UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ### Suggested fields

 Suggested fields are not required, but contain super useful metadata worth gathering when possible.
-Suggested fields are listed below by record type.
+Suggested fields are listed below by Audiovisual Items record type.

 AUDIO:
 •	Container Note: Transcription of titles, notes, or memos (such as song titles and performer names) found on or with the item.